 AMWS WORKSHOP POLICY:

-(1) All fees are due in advance of the workshop.
+(1) Fees are due in advance of the workshop.
 Should you require reimbursement by your employer, an invoice will be provided upon request.

 (2) In the unlikely event that we have insufficient registrations two (2) weeks before a workshop, we reserve the right to cancel it.
 Your fee will be returned in full.

-(3) If you must cancel eight (8) days or more before a workshop, your fee will be returned, less 25%.
-No refunds seven (7) days or less before a workshop.
+(3) If you must cancel seven (7) days or more before a workshop, your fee will be returned, less $25.
+No refunds seven (6) days or less before a workshop.
 Note: Substitutions are fine and may be made without charge, as long as the difference between member and non-member fees is paid, and there is no one on the Wait List.
 Please note that your substitute will not receive a Certificate of Attendance unless AMWS is notified before the workshop so the Wait List may be checked and availability confirmed.

-**We regret the cancelation charges, but your absence may affect whether the workshop is held, and will certainly affect the instructors, who key their presentation to participants.
-Additionally, your absence affects catering, the number of printed materials and AMWS--as we have fixed expenses.
+**We regret the cancellation charge, but your absence may affect whether the workshop is held, and will affect the instructors, who key their presentation to participants.
+Additionally, your absence affects catering, the number of printed materials and AMWS itself--as we have fixed expenses.